panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 `namespace` is an object that holds 2 method: `namespace.greet()` and `namespace.farewell()`.

-The methods do not use `this` to access any of the object properties. `namespace` just servers as a namespace of methods.
+The methods do not use `this`, and `namespace` serves as a namespace for methods.

 ## 2. Object literal method